Scleria verticillata (Whorled Nutrush)

 - uppermost leaf overtopping the terminal cluster

-Photos courtesy Peter M. Dziuk taken in Mahnomen County.
+Photos by Peter M. Dziuk taken in Mahnomen County.
 Other photos courtesy Steve Eggers.

 Have you seen this plant in Minnesota, or have any other comments about it?